Intro to Segments

 We recommend creating a segment of your internal users to filter out of analysis so your results will be as accurate as possible.
 Here’s how we have that segment defined in Heap.

-When conducting analysis, you can limit the results to users who are in any of these segments, or directly compare the behavior of one of these segments to users who do not fall into the segment.
+When conducting analysis, you can limit the results to users who are in any of these segments, or directly compare the behavior of one of these segments to users who don’t fall into the segment.
 You can also directly compare multiple segments.

-Time-bounded segments are a type of segment that allow you to define a segment in terms of whether a user has done a specific event within the last day, week, or month.
+Time-bounded segments are a type of segment that allow you to create a segment in terms of whether a user has done a specific event within the last day, week, or month.
 This means that the segment’s membership changes every day.
-These type of segments can be graphed using a Number of Users query, or used as filters for other queries.
+These types of segments can be charted using a Number of Users chart, or used as filters for other charts.

-In a Number of Users graph, the size of a segment is calculated at midnight each day.
+In a Number of Users chart, the size of a segment is calculated at midnight each day.
 If your segment finds users who have logged on in the past 7 days, each day’s data point will represent the number of users who logged on at least once in the 7 days leading up to that point.
-In prior day, it’s the past 24 hours.
+For the prior day, it’s the past 24 hours.

-The segment’s behavior changes when it is used as a filter.
-For example, if you set up a segment to filter activity from over the past 2 weeks, a filter is applied to the event being analyzed, which is calculated as the prior 14 days x 24 hours (336 hours) from the moment that the query is run.
+The segment’s behavior changes when it’s used as a filter.
+For example, if you set up a segment to filter activity from over the past 2 weeks, a filter is applied to the event being analyzed, which is calculated as the prior 14 days x 24 hours (336 hours) from the moment that the chart is run.

 So if you are running a chart for the Count of Sessions in the past month, filtered by your past 2 weeks segment, the results will answer the question “Of all the users who have logged in at least once in the past 336 hours, which users had sessions each day in the past month?”